 Designated a Niigata Prefecture Intangible Folk Cultural Asset, Hanagasa Odori is performed to pray for a rich harvest.
 The name is derived from the hats of its dancers, which are decorated with flowers in red, yellow, blue, purple and white.
 The dance is comprised of four dances: one is Ota odori to celebrate rice planting; another is Shinji (ritual) odori for a rich harvest; and the others are Chiyo odori and Kaneta odori to celebrate the harvest.
 In addition, dances of a lion and Oni, Shinto Deities are often added.
 This mid-September event, at Kuji Hajimangu Shrine in the Ryotsu area, is of a particularly large and elaborate scale.

 Aikawa Ondo (song and dance)

 The origin of the dance is unknown, but Aikawa Ondo has the longest history among all others in Sado.
-The songs that accompany the bon-odori dance (a dance performed to honour ancestral spirits during Bon festival) have numerous themes, ranging from love suicides to current affairs.
+The songs that accompany the bon-odori dance (a dance performed to honour ancestral spirits during the Bon festival) have numerous themes, ranging from love suicides to current affairs.
 Among them, Genpei Gundan, which depicts battles between the Genji clan and Heike clan during medieval times, and was sung in front of the Commissioner for Sado in the past, is still sung to this day.
-Aikawa Ondo is a masculine, yet elegant, dance with parts dynamic and parts quiet.
+Aikawa Ondo is a masculine, yet elegant, dance with parts both dynamic and quiet.
 You can see the performed Aikawa Ondo at an event called "Yoi-no-Mai", held annually in the Aikawa area in early June.